warpdotdev/docs/features/launch-configurations.md

 ## How it works

-1. Set up the configuration of windows, tabs, and panes that you would like to save.
+1. Set up the configuration of windows, tabs, and panes you would like to save.
 1. Press `CTRL-CMD-L` to open the Launch Configuration Palette and click the plus button.
 1. Name the configuration file.
 1. Click the save configuration button (plus sign).